-Our research suggests that each of the three sources of externalities and increasing returns discussed in the endogenous growth literature have an impact on firms' innovative behaviour.
+Our research suggests that all the three sources of externalities and increasing returns discussed in the endogenous growth literature, which have a key role to play in the new economy, do have a strong impact on firms' propensity b innovate.
 Firm specific dynamic economies of scale strongly encourage product innovation.
 County level public sector R&D (universities, higher education institutions and government laboratories) increases innovation by local firms.
-In the larger and more economically successful South East, intermediation and non-price nature of competition also stimulate innovative behaviour.
-In contrast, these influences do not appear to operate in the Industrial Heartland, where industry specific factors were important to explaining innovation.
-Finally, increasing foreign competition stimulates innovation in both regions.
+In the larger and more economically successful South East, intermediation and non-price nature of competition also stimulate innovative behaviour, while industry specific factors were important to explaining innovation in the Industrial Heartland.

 The fact that more sources of externalities enter the explanatory set for product innovations in the South East suggests that innovative behaviour may be more easily triggered for firms in this region when compared to the Industrial Heartland.
 To put into perspective the impact of these externalities on the probability of innovating, we report the marginal effects for Equation (3) of Table 4, for South East firms, in Table 5.
-A unit increase in firm sales (our proxy for firm specific dynamic economies of scale) increases the probability of observing product innovation by more than 7%.
-But a unit (1% of GDP) increase in county level spending on public sector R&D has a marginally greater impact.
-This increases the probability of observing product innovations in the region by more than 8%.
-Similarly a unit increase in Locquo increases the probability of product innovation by 6.9%.
+A unit increase in firm sales (a proxy for firm specific dynamic economies of scale) increases the probability of observing product innovation by more than 7%.
+But a unit (1% of GDP) increase in county level spending on public sector R&D has a marginally greater impact: it increases the probability of observing a product innovation by a firm in the region by more than 8%.
+Similarly a unit increase in Locquo raises this probability by 6.9%.
 Unlike the first source, the latter two sources constitute externalities whose benefits are potentially available to all firms in the region.
 Their importance suggests that innovative behaviour may be more easily triggered for firms in the South East economy.
+Particular industries are less important to an explanation of innovative behaviour in this region.
+The smaller regional economies of the Industrial Heartland are handicapped in that they do not enjoy the benefits of one important source of externality, namely the growth of intermediate markets.